Overview

 - Navigate to Account > Integrations > Third Party Add-Ons > Microsoft Intune

 - Input your Azure AD Tenant ID in to the Tenant ID box.
+Then input the the Group Object ID of the group you selected in step #9 of the prior section.

 Note: At the start of the beta this feature will be 1-1 as in 1 Azure Tenant ID to 1 Addigy Instance.
 Multi-Tenant (1 Azure Tenant ID per Addigy Organization Policy) is under consideration and research. - When redirected in a new tab to the Azure AD Admin Consent Experience Sign-In preform an Azure AD sign in with an account with proper admin rights to grant domain or global consent to the partner app.
 After you are signed in click the Accept button to allow the integration.